henryzord/sphinxTutorial/README.md

     ```

     **VERY IMPORTANT:** make sure to use TAB characters instead of four spaces!
 Otherwise `make` will display
-    an error like the one below on the screen:
+    an error like the one below:

     ```bash
     makefile:4: *** missing separator.
 Stop